MyWebToolkit/Wordpress-Airtable/README.md

 The project provides guidance on how to create a working proof of concept of a Wordpress - Airtable integration.

-It utilizes a Wordpress Plugin, which can be configured to work with a free Airtable account and a standard Airtable Base template, with minor changes.
+It utilizes a Wordpress Plugin, uses wp_remote_get() rather than directly using curl.
+The plugin can be configured to work with a free Airtable account and a standard Airtable Base template, with minor changes to two of the tables.

 # Getting started - details to follow...